 - Falsifying records: a player or coordinator found falsifying records, including but not limited to a student's enrollment or transcript information, will be immediately removed from the league and banned for 1 year.
 Furthermore, any and all matches played by the player in question will be overturned and all prize money earned by the entire team will be forfeit

-- Incorrect Steam IDs: We will send one warning to the COORDINATOR of the team if his or her players are found with incorrect Steam IDs in their profile.
-The errors must be corrected before the team’s next match.
-If the error is not fixed by the time of the team’s next match, said team will receive one game loss, and will continue receiving one loss each week the player's information is not correctly updated
+- Incorrect MTG Arena ID's: We will send one warning to the COORDINATOR of the team if his or her players are found with incorrect MTG Arena IDs in their profile.
+The errors must be corrected before the team's next match.
+If the error is not fixed by the time of the team's next match, said team will receive one game loss, and will continue receiving one loss each week the player's information is not correctly updated

 - False or incorrect result reporting: Teams who upload false or incorrect results will receive one warning.
 A 2nd warning will result in the reversal of the game(s) in question.
 A 3rd warning will result in the entire match score being reversed.
 Any further infractions will result in removal from the league

-- Illegal Players: Illegally using a player from another Dota team in the school, or outside the school, whether in the same division or not, will result in a match forfeit penalty, and potentially having the player suspended from ALL activities in CSL and the team removed from the season, depending on the circumstances; CSL admins will determine the adequate punishment for repeat offenders at their discretion.
+- Illegal Players: Players can only be an active player on ONE MTG Arena team.
+Illegally using a player from another MTG Arena team, will result in a match forfeit penalty, and potentially having the player suspended from ALL activities in CSL and the team removed from the season, depending on the circumstances; CSL admins will determine the adequate punishment for repeat offenders at their discretion.
 If your opponent is using an illegal player, notify an admin immediately

 - Bad manner: Players who use excessive bad manner, insults, or other such related behavior towards another player or admin as determined by CSL staff will be given a single warning.
 Another instance of excessive bad manner will result in the offending player being banned from the current season.
 In more extreme cases, a player may be penalized or even banned without warning, permanently, at CSL tournament admin discretion